 Zeiss Batis 25mm f/2

-The Zeiss Batis 25mm f/2 is the longer of the two wide angle lenses in the Batis family, being substantially longer than the Batis 18mm lens in terms of field of view, while still being pretty wide itself.
-Like its siblings, this lens uses a tried-and-true Distagon design, as well as Zeiss’ own T* multi-coating to reduce flare.
+The Zeiss Batis 25mm f/2 is substantially longer than the Batis 18mm lens in terms of field of view, while still being pretty wide itself.
+Like many of its siblings, this lens uses a tried-and-true Distagon design, as well as Zeiss’ own T* multi-coating to reduce flare.

 Boasting impressive resolution and contrast right from its maximum aperture, the 25mm Batis is a great all-around performer and will produce excellent images in almost any situation.
 Like the rest of the Batis family, it is also weather sealed and has an all-metal body and an OLED screen to display depth of field.
 Its only weak spots are some chromatic aberration wide open and a bit of coma, but these are extremely minor nitpicks for what is overall a superb lens.